rinajhinjhina/rohanfaiyaz/content/post/nest.md

 This part will assume you have Postgres installed.
 If not, install Postgres on OS, for instance you can use the [official installer for Windows](https://www.postgresql.org/download/windows/), [use Homebrew on MacOS](https://gist.github.com/ibraheem4/ce5ccd3e4d7a65589ce84f2a3b7c23a3) or [apt on Ubuntu](https://wiki.postgresql.org/wiki/Apt).

 Once we have Postgres installed, we will want to create a database.
 We can do this using a GUI tool such as [PGAdmin](https://www.pgadmin.org/) or simply using Postgres CLI.
-I am using Linux so the process will look like this.
+I am using Linux so I will use `sudo` to switch to the _postgres_ user, which is the default superuser.
+We need the super user in order to call the the `createdb` command.

 ```bash
 $ sudo -u postgres psql
 postgres=# createdb rohan
 postgres=# \q
 ```
-The command `psql` opens the Postgres CLI.
-We open it with the _postgres_ user as this is the default UNIX superuser. `\q` quits the Postgres CLI.
+The command `psql` opens the Postgres CLI. `\q` quits the Postgres CLI.
 We can set a password to our local user so we can securely access  the local database.

 ```bash
 $ psql